sbt/sbt-bintray/README.md

 ## Usage

-Note that when specifying `sbt-bintray` settings in your build definition, you will need to add the following import:
+Note that when specifying `sbt-bintray` settings in `project/*.scala` files (as opposed to in `build.sbt`), you will need to add the following import:

 ```scala
 import bintray.BintrayKeys._